uuuchit/pop-queue/README.md

 ## Docker Instructions

 For Docker instructions, including building the Docker image and running the Docker container, please visit the [Docker Instructions](https://github.com/uuuchit/pop-queue/wiki/Docker-Instructions) page in the GitHub wiki.

+## Sync Wiki to GitHub Wiki Repository

+A new GitHub Actions workflow has been added to sync the contents of the `.github/wiki` directory to the GitHub Wiki repository on push.
+This workflow ensures that any changes made to the wiki files in the `.github/wiki` directory are automatically reflected in the GitHub Wiki repository.

+### Purpose

+The purpose of this workflow is to automate the process of syncing the wiki files to the GitHub Wiki repository, ensuring that the documentation is always up-to-date.

+### How it Works

+The workflow triggers on push to the `.github/wiki` directory.
+It includes the following steps:
+1. Checkout the main repository.
+2. Clone the GitHub Wiki repository.
+3. Copy files from the `.github/wiki` directory to the wiki repository.
+4. Commit and push changes to the GitHub Wiki repository.

+### Instructions

+To trigger the workflow, simply push changes to the `.github/wiki` directory.
+The workflow will automatically run and sync the changes to the GitHub Wiki repository.